ConnerLusk/hemmorhrage-Segmentation/README.md

 # Image-Segmentation
-Looking into different ways to segment brian hemorrhages with mri data.
+Looked into different ways to segment brian hemorrhages with mri data.